gskinnerTeam/flutter-stateful-props/README.md

 ```

 ## 🕹️ Basic Usage
-While `StatefulProps` are great for encapsulating your own custom logic and state, the package has built-in support for many common flutter use cases.
-These include:
+The package includes pre-made props for many common flutter use cases, these include:
 - `AnimationControllerProp`
 - `FocusNodeProp`
 - `FutureProp`